data-exp-lab/dxl-docs/source/expectations.rst

 The overall theme here is that of reproducibility; this is not the same as bitwise identical reproduction, which is often unavailable because of constraints such as order-of-arrival differences.

+We will endeavor to respond to requests to reproduce DXL results by providing necessary technology and data, allowing for reasonable commitments of time and effort.

 Ethics
 ------